LaunchCodeEducation/csharp-web-dev-curriculum/content/authentication/reading/getting-starting-identity/_index.md

 Below you will find examples of how to install them using the `.NET Core CLI`

 {{% notice blue "Note" "rocket" %}}
-Make sure to execture the following commands within your project directory *inside* of the solution.
+Make sure to execute the following commands within your project directory *inside* of the solution.
 {{% /notice %}}

 When installing these packages, make sure that the versions are the same as the .NET Core version your project is using.
 You can confirm this is the case by reviewing the code in your `csproj` file.
 The below examples are all using `dotnet 6`